Reversible tuning of nanowire quantum dot to atomic transitions: Results and discussion

 The blue shift in the NW-QD emission can be reversed by removing the solid nitrogen deposited on the nanowire surface.
 However, an incremental increase of the temperature of the whole NW-QD sample near the operating point ($\sim$4 K) through thermal heating would leave the deposited N\textsubscript{2} intact as it has a melting point of $\sim$63 K. On the other hand, heating the sample past the melting point would remove the deposited nitrogen completely and the emission wavelength would return to the initial state.
 Simple heating thus can't provide precision tuning but it is convenient for complete removal of nitrogen from the whole QD sample.
-Laser ablation \cite{niino2002laser}, on the other hand, can be applied locally and in a very precise fashion by controlling the laser power, wavelength, exposure time, and the beam size.
+Laser ablation on the other hand \cite{niino2002laser}, can be applied locally on an individual NW-QD and in a very precise fashion by controlling the laser power, wavelength, exposure time, and the beam size.
 As a result, laser ablation can also be used to tune multiple NW-QDs on the same chip independently.
 We use focused CW Ti:Sapph laser at a wavelength of 910 nm with varying intensity and exposure time for laser ablation of the deposited nitrogen.
 The experimental results are presented in Fig. \ref{fig: gas and laser summary plot}(c).
 Higher intensity or longer exposure proportionally red-shifts the emission wavelength initially, however, saturates after a certain exposure time.
 This is likely due to the illuminated spot with the nanowire reaching an equilibrium of evaporation and re-deposition of N\textsubscript{2} ice and gas, respectively.
-Similar to the gas injection, laser exposure could also tune the QD emission frequency by $>$100 GHz in hour(s).
-By combining the blue and red shift achieved with the gas injection and the laser ablation, very precise tuning of the quantum dot emission necessary to match the atomic transitions is attainable.
+Similar to the gas deposition, laser exposure could also tune the QD emission frequency by more than 100 GHz in hour(s).
+By combining the blue and red shift achieved with the gas deposition and the laser ablation, very precise tuning of the quantum dot emission necessary to match the atomic transitions is attainable.
+It is worth mentioning that the initial emission wavelength has to be above the desired wavelength as this method allows blue-tuning followed by red-tuning, but not the other way around.